rendajs/manual/manual/en/preferences.md

 # Preferences

 Renda Studio has no single location where all preferences are stored.
-Instead, you'll usually find the preference you're looking for inside the content window related to that preference.
-If a content window has preferences available, it will show a button in the top right with a gear icon.
-Clicking that will reveal a popover containing all the preferences for that content window.
+Instead, you'll usually find the preference you're looking for inside the window related to that preference.
+If a window has preferences available, it will show a button in the top right with a gear icon.
+Clicking that will reveal a popover containing all the preferences for that window.

-NOTE: Content windows can contain preferences that are not shown in this popover menu.
+NOTE: Windows can contain preferences that are not shown in this popover menu.
 Though they are usually preferences that you wouldn't want to manually change anyway.
 One such example is the camera position and rotation from the entity editor.

 ## Preference Locations